Katzeee/Notes/README.md

-# ReadingNotes
+# Notes

 These notes are classified into small parts.

-All of them are the problems I met when I was leaning programing.
+- LECTURES

+- BOOK READING

+- PROGRAMING PROBLEMS

+- TECHNICAL PROBLEMS